tchelonsius/Web-Dev-with-Flask/README.md

-# 📚 Library on the Web
+# Library on the web

-This web application demonstrates key concepts of Flask and its related modules.
-It provides an interactive interface that displays a list of books, showing each book’s title, author, and rating.
+This web application covers the most important usages of flask related modules.
+The idea was to create an interactive panel that displays a list of books, showing the title, author and rating.

 Users can: